saintexo01x/APEX-CRYPTER/README.md

 Can i crypt everything ?
 - No , by now you can only crypt text we are working on a file system right now

+the anti virus scanned it as a malware
+- Yes tahts becouse our script is using crypton methoded that are often used in maleware